Conveuropean logo

 Lyon France

 Last year in September I went to visit my friend C. in Dijon.
 The easiest way to travel was to fly to Lyon.
-I had the chance to make a small tour around the city center and even if I didn't have the chance to visit la Basilique de Fouviere, at least I got a glimpse from the distance here (I couldn't stop comparing it to Montmatre in Paris)
+I had the chance to make a small tour around the city center.
+Even if I didn't have the chance to visit la Basilique de Fouviere, at least I got a glimpse from the distance here (I couldn't stop comparing it to Montmatre in Paris).

 Berne Bundeshaus at Night